 Right now, very few asylum seekers arrive in Denmark.
 The total number of arrivals to Europe has dropped during the last year, but not as much as in Denmark.
 First half of 2017 the total number was 315,000, and in Denmark in the same period only 1,600 were registered.
 Compared by inhabitants in the countries that Denmark can be compared to, it looks like this:

-Denmark receives fewer asylum seekers per capita than our neighbour countries and other European countries that are comparable to Denmark, and we also grant asylum to fewer of them, if you compare each country of orgin separately.
+Denmark receives fewer asylum seekers per capita than our neighbour countries and other European countries that are comparable to Denmark, and we also grant asylum to fewer of them.
+Only United Kingdom receives fewer.

 NUMBER OF ASYLUM SEEKERS IN DENMARK AND EU 2008-2016